webmechanicx/fill/README.md

 ### Assigning values

 fill binds JavaScript objects to DOM a element by `id`, `class`,`element name`, `name` attribute and `data-bind` attribute.
 Values are escaped before rendering.
+Any keys that are prefixed with an underscore are treated as attributes.

 Template: